jgroups-extras/IspnPerfTest/README.md

 other and serialize data over the network.

 Once every node has 50'000 keys, press '2' in one instance.
 This will tell every node to start their tests and tally the results when done.
-The test does 50'0000 gets (80%) and puts (20%) on randomly selected keys.
+The test invokes 50'000 gets (80%) and puts (20%) on randomly selected keys.

 Note that there's a JGroups cluster created (via conf/control.xml) which is used to send configuration changes across the cluster, and allow new members to join a cluster and get the current configuration.
 This is minimal traffic and